About Me Translating Data into Insights, and Insights into Public Impact

 2001 - 2003Dual degrees in economics and international studies as well as extensive coursework in computer science and a minor in business administration.
 Study abroad in Brussels and Leiden, the Netherlands.
 3.9 GPA.

-2014 - PresentHelping local government executives use data to improve performance and solve problems, incl. in the areas of customer service excellence, IT, government innovation, sustainability, food security, community analytics, and services to seniors and immigrants.
+2014 - 2018Supported local government executives in using data to improve performance and solve problems, incl. in the areas of customer service excellence, IT, government innovation, sustainability, food security, community analytics, and services to seniors and immigrants.
 Montgomery County provides the full range of County and municipal public services to over a million diverse residents, incl. in such thriving urban areas as Bethesda and Silver Spring.

 JPA @ World Bank Urban Development Global Practice